wesleyem/th57/QOD.md

 1. Dimensions of the KNDZ maintenance pattern
     1. Surface to 2500' MSL.
 PIC may request 'High Maintenance' for 5000' MSL
     1. RWOP 5-13

+## Abort Start

+1. Fuel Pressure Limits
+    1. 4-30 PSI
+    1. NFM 4-8
+1. All course rules shall be flown at ___ KIAS.
+Holding shall be flown at ___ KIAS
+    1. 100; 80
+    1. RWOP 6-1